I want to major in Psychology. What should I do next?

-Absolutely -- you simply need to plan carefully for this experience.
+Absolutely -- in fact, approximately 60% of psychology majors participate in a global education experience for one or more semesters during their four years at Gettysburg.
+You simply need to plan carefully for this experience.
 This is what is important to remember for studying abroad:

 - After completing Psychology 101, you need a minimum of 4 semesters on campus to complete 205, 206, and 2 advanced labs (you would also be taking the 200-level courses during these semesters).